Temperature

 Piscopo and Poiana suggest that the ideal temperature for storing olive oil is 14-15°C. Storage temperatures above 15°C affect the quality of the oil.

 Lipid oxidation is one of the factors which cause deterioration in olive oil quality.
-The rate of oxidation depends on the availability of oxygen, the presence of light, and storage temperature.
+The rate of oxidation depends on the

 Light is detrimental to oil quality and accelerates oxidation.
 This is true of all light sources, including fluorescent lights in a storage environment.

-Bottle Colour.
 A clear bottle might show off a pretty harvest-fresh colour, but it certainly will not protect the integrity of the oil from sunlight damage.
 Darker glass colours like amber, green, dark blue, or black are always preferable to clear glass from a quality point of view.
 One should care more about protecting the oil than seeing a fresh, green colour.
 Contrary to this, many studies have shown that the consumer is more likely to buy a product if they can actually see the content.
 This creates an obvious dilemma.

-Bottle Material.
 The raw materials that are used to make the glass are of some importance, as glass can interact with whatever is stored in it.
 Some olive oil producers insist on using bottles that are certificated, particularly on lead content.

-Ropp Tops.
 These are the metal or plastic twist tops that one finds on many bottled products.
 The defining characteristic of Ropp tops is that there is a tamper proof ring on the closure.
 When you first twist off the closure, you can hear it tear away from the lower portion and know that the bottle has not been opened since it was initially sealed.
 Ropp tops are extremely reliable closures and very resistant to pressure changes.

 Oil keeps better in stainless steel drums or tanks than in bottles, so bottling small quantities, only as much as needed, is a wise decision.
 Some large producers use drums topped with inert gas or tanks with floating lids to keep out light and minimise oxidation.